Roshan Ranawana

-Roshan Ranawana (රොෂාන් රණවන) (born 23 March 1981) is a Sri Lankan film actor and a model.
+Roshan Ranawana (රොෂාන් රණවන) (born 23 March 1981) is a Sri Lankan actor and model.
 Ranawana was awarded the most popular actors award at the Derana film awards in 2013.

 Ranawana made his acting debut with Hiripoda Wessa (2006) and won a Presidential award for best upcoming actor for his performance.
 He played the lead role in several commercial successes such as Tharaka Mal (2007), Asai Mang Piyabanna (2007), Rosa Kale (2008), Feel My Love (2008), Dancing Star (2009) and Suwanda Danuna Jeewithe (2010).

 Personal life

 Roshan is married to his longtime partner Kushlani.
 The couple has one son, Minneth, born in 2019.

 Ranawana is a devoted Buddhist and committed vegetarian.
 He also appeared in many Buddhist programs in TNL TV particularly about the vegetarian life.
 He is also an active humanitarian on preventing cancer around the country carrying accompany with Cancer Care Association.

 Modelling

 Ranawana was a former travel executive by profession before entering acting.
 Shortly afterward, he was chosen as the model for Manhunt International China for 2002 and finished in seventh place.
 He participated in the Mr. World, UK and Grassim International, UK in 2003.
 He was the second runner-up in the Best Model of the World competition held in the same year in Turkey.
 He took eighth place in the Mr. International Singapore competition in 2006, and he won the Best National Costume in two pageants between 2003 and 2006.